ategt/downloads-as-zip/ReadMe.md

 npm pack
 ```

-Above command outputs `url-archiver-1.0.0.tgz` which can then be used by relative path in other projects.
+Above command outputs an archive with extension tgz, which can then be used by relative path in other projects.